 When selecting the menu, the time of year should play a large factor in determining food and beverage.
 Take into consideration which items are in season for spring or winter menus.
 Another important factor is to consider the region or location of the event and popular food items from the area.
 Incorporate fresh seafood or regionally grown produce to reflect the locale and ensure some of the freshest ingredients.

-I'm a huge fan of planning events that have ethnic-specific themes.
-This allows an event planner and the executive chef to work together to bring region-specific and international foods into your event, which can please guests and help your event stand out amongst the "rubber chicken circuit."
+Plan events that have ethnic themes.
+It allows an event planner and the executive chef to work together to bring region-specific and international foods into your event, which can please guests and help your event stand out.
 Common ethnic catering includes the following:

 - Middle Eastern

-- Box lunches are best if you have 30 minutes or on the go.
+- Box lunches are best if you have 30 minutes or are on the go.

 - Plated meals usually require at least 1.5 hours.